Eric John Eagles Swayne: British Honduras

 The mahogany cutters... used to sell themselves into a sort of slavery by receiving advances from their employers at the beginning of the season, which advances they spent most liberally in the town.. leaving their families to starve.

 This may be a somewhat exaggerated description.

 He added: "It is a pity, I think, having regard to the comfortable competency secured out of the Colony by successful merchants, that practically none have elected to remain in the country on retirement."

 Later career and legacy

 During the First World War Swayne's roles included Assistant Inspector of Recruiting.

-He retired in 1919 as a brigadier general and died on 9 September 1929.
+He retired in 1919 as a brigadier general and died in Bristol on 9 September 1929.
 He was buried in the cemetery of the St Thomas à Becket Church, Pucklechurch, South Gloucestershire.

 The tree genus Givota, which has light but very strong wood, was found in Northeast Africa, including the British Somaliland protectorate.

 Swayne suggested that it might be useful in airplane construction, an idea that was being explored at the outbreak of World War I.

 Swayne's elder brother, Colonel H. G. C. Swayne, was one of the first British officers to travel in British Somaliland, and later wrote a book titled Seventeen Trips to Somaliland.
 In 1933 he donated eighty eight objects to the British Museum, including jewellery and weapons of Somali origin, that he and Swayne had collected.